Castlemaine, VIC

 Castlemaine demographics (2021 Census)

 The figures below profile Castlemaine using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is seniors (65+) at 32%, 23% of homes are rented, and 16% of residents were born overseas.
+At a glance, the largest age group is seniors (65+) at 32% and 16% of residents were born overseas.

 Age profile